Jadersonrilidio/product-inventory/README.md

 PHP 7.4 and MySQL 5.7

-## How the app works is a nutshell
+## How the app works in a nutshell

 The application was built as a classic MVC model;